 The coat is short and stiff, with a fine texture.
 It comes in a variety of colors, including brindle (a mix of black and brown), fawn (a light brown), and white.

 The French Bulldog origin can be traced back to England in the 1900s; they didn’t originally come from France.

 This breed was originally used for bull-baiting, a cross between a bulldog and a terrier.
-The French Bulldog we see today is much different than its ancestor.
+The French Bulldog we see today is much different from its ancestor.
 This small, muscular dog is now bred as a French companion animal.

-French Bulldogs are relatively easy to care for, but they do have some specific needs, including regular exercise and a high protein diet.
+French Bulldogs are relatively easy to care for, but they do have some specific needs, including regular exercise and a high-protein diet.

 An Overview of the Poodle